 Bibiana Koh* is an Assistant Professor of Social Work and the BSW Program Director.
 She has been at Augsburg since 2012.
 Bibiana earned her PhD in Family Social Science from the University of Minnesota.
 Bibiana teaches in both the BSW and MSW programs; she teaches courses on practice methods, field, and diversity.
 Bibiana also holds a Master of Arts in Teaching (MAT) from the School for International Training.
 Bibiana has lived and taught in China, Korea, Morocco, and Laos.
 Her teaching philosophy is strongly rooted in experiential learning (Kolb, 1981, 2015) and engaged pedagogy (hooks, 1994).
 Bibiana believes in creating an inclusive classroom that works with multiple social identities and learning styles.
 She also has experience with both hybrid learning and Moodle.

 Cari Maguire* is an Assistant Professor of Education and has been at Augsburg since 2010.
-She earned her M.Ed in second languages and cultures education at the University of Minnesota, where she is currently working on her PhD in Curriculum and Instruction.
+She earned an M.Ed in second languages and cultures education as well as a PhD in Curriculum and Instruction at the University of Minnesota.
 Cari has taught at the elementary, middle, high school, undergraduate and graduate levels.
 She believes in creating student-centered, culturally relevant learning spaces.
 In addition to her work with future teachers, Cari has expertise in Backward Design and Learning Technologies.
 She has extensive experience with Moodle and hybrid course design.

 Tom Morgan* is a Professor of Leadership Studies.
 He has been at Augsburg since 1983 and earned his PhD in Educational Policy from the University of Minnesota.
 Most of his teaching in recent years has been in the Master of Arts in Leadership.
 He has had extensive experience with team teaching, having the good fortune at Augsburg to collaborate with more than ten colleagues in various disciplines on the design and delivery of numerous courses.
 This, coupled with many faculty development opportunities has significantly influenced and shaped his teaching.